jaccomoc/jactl/docs/pages/language-guide.md

 > def sum = x instanceof List ? ((List)x).sum() : 0
 6
 ```
-Whereas in Java the cast would be required, since Jacsal supports dynamic typing, the cast in this case is not
+Whereas in Java the cast would be required, since Jactl supports dynamic typing, the cast in this case is not
 necessary (but might make the execution slightly faster).

 The other use for casts is to convert primitive number types to one another.